AyseAtan/Rank02_exam/README.md

 # Exam Details

-- This exam has 4 questions in total.
-A random question is picked from each level below.
+- The exam has 4 questions in total.
+A random question is picked from each level.
-- If you fail the exam, when you retake the exam next time, you will restart at Level 1 again with a different set of questions.
+- If you fail the exam, when you have to retake the whole exam next time, you will restart at Level 1 again with a different set of questions.

 <br>